Topological effect on order-disorder transitions in U(1) sigma models: renormalization to vortex fugacity parameter

 Here $\langle \cdots \rangle_n$ denotes a statistical average over all possible $n$ vortex-loop configurations,

-After the statistical average over the vortex-loop configurations, any function $F(\Omega_k(\lambda) \!\ a_0)$ of a tangential vector $\Omega_k(\lambda)$ at $\lambda$ in the $k$-th vortex loop becomes independent of $ \lambda$ and from the loop index $k$.
+After the statistical average over the vortex-loop configurations, any function $F(\Omega_k(\lambda) \!\ a_0)$ of a tangential vector $\Omega_k(\lambda)$ at $\lambda$ in the $k$th vortex loop becomes independent of $ \lambda$.
 Thus, the integral over $\lambda$ in the right-hand side of Eq.~(\ref{Eq:IV-X-1}) can be safely taken, yielding a factor of loop length [$l_k$] for each vortex loop.
-By the re-exponentiation, such $\langle \delta s(\Gamma_k) \rangle_n$ renormalizes the vortex fugacity parameter,
+By the re-exponentiation, such a $\langle \delta s(\Gamma_k) \rangle_n$ renormalizes the vortex fugacity parameter,

 Here the renormalized fugacity parameter $\overline{t}$ is given by